★ 5.0 Stars • 100+ Five-Star Reviews

 Safety protocols are built into every aspect of our aggressive dog program.
 We use muzzle conditioning so your dog is comfortable wearing a muzzle when needed.
 We teach you proper leash handling and positioning techniques for managing an aggressive dog on walks.
 We address household management, including how to safely introduce your dog to new people, separate dogs in multi-dog homes, and prevent resource guarding incidents.
 These management skills are just as important as the training itself.

-Good K9 Academy has earned the trust of families across Montgomery County, Germantown, Silver Spring, Clarksburg, Frederick, Columbia, and Washington DC for aggressive dog training.
-Our 155+ five-star reviews include numerous families who came to us with dogs that had been turned away by other trainers.
-We do not guarantee miracles, but we do guarantee that your dog will receive expert care, structured training, and our full commitment to helping you and your dog live a safer, better life together.
+Good K9 Academy has earned the trust of families across Montgomery County, Germantown, Silver Spring, Clarksburg, Poolesville, Columbia, and Washington DC for aggressive dog training.
+Our 100+ five-star reviews include numerous families who came to us with dogs that had been turned away by other trainers.
+We guarantee results.
+Your dog will receive expert care, structured training, and our full commitment to transforming their behavior so you and your dog can live a safer, better life together.

 Good K9 Academy serves dog owners throughout Montgomery County and the surrounding communities from our Gaithersburg facility.